creatornicole/introduction-Java/einstieg.md

   -> if you need/ want constructor with no-arguments, you will have to declare it separately)
 - need constructors to ensure that objects have a valid state

-## Klasse

 ## Klassendiagramm

 ## Klassenschema

-## Methoden

-...definieren Funktionalität der jeweiligen Klasse.

-- Vielzahl von Kommandos, die spezifische Operationen (mit Objektdaten) ausführen
-- Methoden, die Wert zurückgeben, nutzen Keyword "return" -> "return" stoppt Methode vom ablaufen
-- method overloading
-  - overload methods
-  - methods with the same name but different parameters
-- passed argument are called parameters
-  - pass by value -> primitve types are passed to methods by value (copy is created)
-  - pass by reference -> objects as parameter are passed by reference

-- we use parentheses to pass arguments to the method (also called command) -> depending on the value of the arguments, the same method can execute different action
-- minimal program must contain at least one class that must include at least one method/ function to get the program running (= main method)
-- body of a method consists of commands <=> method is group of commands

 ## OOP